-George added: “At AES Solar, we are excited to be working with intelligent young people, they invariably come up with original ideas that can be used within an existing structure and often enhance procedures that have fallen by the wayside.
-Old routines often are no longer as efficient as they once were.
+George added: “At AES Solar, we are excited to be working with intelligent young people, who invariably come up with original ideas that can be used within an existing structure and enhance procedures that have fallen by the wayside.
+Old routines are often no longer as efficient as they once were.
 New eyes see a new perspective and find new solutions.”

 And as George explained, the apprentices also gain access to the existing staff members who between them have a wealth of experience: “Our apprentices have a fantastic opportunity to work and learn from our more experienced staff.
 We have people who have attended Massachusetts Institute of Technology (MIT) in Boston and another who has worked for the largest law firm in the world, both of whom grew up in Moray so we have a fantastic calibre of staff for our apprentices to work alongside.”